MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Unlicensed/index_1.md

     title: 'Index 1'
 ---

-## Growing your AI skills - Microsoft Copilot
+## Microsoft Copilot Immersion Experience

 In this interactive experience, you'll Envision and develop a new app or service that has the potential to disrupt any sector of your choice, whether it’s real or imagined.